Bristol County Manslaughter Defense Attorneys

 Manslaughter is only exceeded in its degree of seriousness by charges of first-degree or second-degree murder.
 Manslaughter also involves the killing of another person but, unlike murder, it does not involve premeditation or what is known as “malice aforethought.”
 Because it lacks planning and the intent to kill, manslaughter is a lesser charge with lesser penalties.
 This does not make it any less serious to anyone accused of such a charge.
 A manslaughter conviction can lead to extended prison time, fines, probation, loss of your driver’s license, and other consequences depending on the circumstances.

-At the Law Office of Frank D. Camera, our Bristol County manslaughter defense lawyer has extensive experience handling serious criminal charges like manslaughter.
+At the Law Office of Frank D. Camera and Associates, P.C., our Bristol County manslaughter defense lawyer has extensive experience handling serious criminal charges like manslaughter.
 Our firm has earned a stellar reputation in the public and legal communities for its professionalism, dedication to clients, and outstanding record of case results.
 Those are the kinds of qualifications you need when facing something as serious as manslaughter.
 We advise you to take advantage of our skilled criminal defense attorney’s proven track record and what it represents in terms of knowledge, skills, and resources if you are facing manslaughter charges.

 Phone the Law Office of Frank D. Camera and Associates, P.C. at (877) 444-1098 to find out how we can defend you against criminal charges.